Department of Labor Logo United States Department of Labor

 Summary of process for creating distribution of PCE using CE data:

 2. Match CE Diary to Interview – The CE collects spending data in separate surveys.
-Most spending is captured by the Interview Survey, but some expenditures are only captured in the Diary Survey.
-Surveyed consumer units do not complete both, so Diary survey values have to be imputed to the Interview survey participants to get total spending.
+Most spending is captured by the interview survey, but some expenditures are only captured in the Diary survey.
+Surveyed households do not complete both, so Diary survey values have to be imputed to the interview survey participants to get total spending at the consumer unit level.

-3. Impute missing health expenditures to the CE – CE only captures out of pocket expenditures on health insurance and medical goods and services, while the PCE includes all expenditures made by or on behalf of households.
+3. Impute expenditures to the CE – CE only captures out of pocket expenditures on categories like health insurance, medical goods and services, and financial services, while the PCE includes all expenditures on behalf of the household.

-5. Create adult-equivalized PCE and compute deciles and other statistics – For distributional statistics, individuals are ranked according to their equivalized consumer unit expenditures where the equivalence scale is the square root of consumer unit size.
+6. Create adult-equivalized PCE and compute deciles and other statistics – For distributional statistics, households are ranked according to their equivalized consumer unit expenditures where the equivalence scale is the square root of consumer unit size.

 Resources